Reena-2006304/FOOT-STEP-POWER-GENERATION/readme.md

-SLA-Based Smart City Complaint Portal
+SLA-Based Smart City Complaint Portal.
 Centralized Web Platform: A unified web application designed for citizens to easily report local civic issues—such as potholes, garbage accumulation, or broken streetlights—directly within their city or area.

 The Core Innovation (SLA Timer Module): The system integrates a Service Level Agreement (SLA) timer.
 When a complaint is filed, the system automatically calculates and assigns a strict resolution deadline (specific Date and Time) based on the category of the issue.